BREAKING: COVID-19 case confirmed at SASS Ball - Honi Soit

 All attendees are urged to get tested immediately.

-An individual who attended the SASS Ball on Tuesday 7 December has returned a positive COVID-19 test this morning.
+An individual who attended the Sydney Arts Students Society (SASS) Ball on Tuesday 7 December has returned a positive COVID-19 test this morning.

 An announcement on the SASS Ball Facebook event page has advised all attendees to “immediately get tested for COVID-19 and isolate, even if you do not have any symptoms.”